Find an Agent

 Generally, there are four ways to handle a home during and after a divorce:

-Before you make any decision, it’s a good idea to get an appraisal and talk to a real estate agent about your property.
-Make sure you’re fully informed by finding out how much your home is worth — and how much you could make by selling it and splitting the profits.
+Before you make any decision, it’s also a good idea to get an appraisal and talk to a licensed real estate agent about your property.
+Knowledge is power, so learn your home’s fair value and what you could expect to make from selling it and splitting the profits with your ex.

 How Does Co-Owning a House With Your Ex After a Divorce Work?